 Mark is a Foundation Governor and practising Catholic attending Holy Name Church, Chelmsford.
-Married to a teacher at another Catholic secondary school, Mark’s two adult daughters were both educated at Canon Palmer Catholic Secondary School, Ilford.
+Married to a retired secondary school teacher, Mark’s two adult daughters were both educated at Canon Palmer Catholic Secondary School, Ilford.

-With extensive retail line management experience at Sainsburys, and a further 20 years as Head of Communications in other industry sectors, Mark has a keen interest in helping the school and its community maintain and improve its, strong, confident and distinctively Catholic ‘voice’ and reputation; a place where students, staff, parents and a rounded education is both highly valued and celebrated, in an inspiring, caring ‘faith-full’ environment.
+With extensive retail management experience at Sainsburys, a further 20 years as Head of Communications in other industry sectors and living in the city, Mark has a keen interest in helping the school and its community maintain and improve its, strong, confident and distinctively Catholic ‘voice’ and reputation; a place where students, staff, parents and rounded education are highly valued and celebrated, in an inspiring, caring ‘faith-full’ environment.